mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 * For demonstration purposes, the configuration targets a local Grafana using hard-coded authentication credentials.
 In a real-world scenario, the configuration would likely target a real, remote Grafana URL, and would not expose hard-coded credentials.
 * For demonstration purposes, the configuration does not configure a [remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration), though a real-world configuration likely would.
-* The GitHub provider is configured to target the GitHub owner specified as `local.owner` (stay tuned on this...).
+* The GitHub provider is configured to target the GitHub organization specified as `local.owner` (stay tuned on this...).

 `provider.tf`: